collocations.org

 not quite

-He didn''t feel quite ready for marriage.
+He didn't feel quite ready for marriage.

-(just) about, almost, nearly, practically
+about, almost, just about, nearly, practically

-I think we''re just about ready to start.
+I think we're just about ready to start.

-Though Paul had wanted a child, he wasn''t emotionally ready for it.
+Though Paul had wanted a child, he wasn't emotionally ready for it.

 for